ShipengWang/Variational-HyperAdam/README.md

 This is a PyTorch implementation of the Variational-HyperAdam algorithm from our TPAMI paper:

-**Title**: variational hyperadam: a meta-learning approach to network training
+**Title**: Variational-HyperAdam: A Meta-learning Appproach to Network Training

 **Authors**: Shipeng Wang, Yan Yang, Jian Sun, Zongben Xu